PatrickRutledge/PatrickRutledge/README.md

  **Robustness** is important: reliable and adaptable.
 The specific context of conditions is a fundamental ingredient of creating heuristic frameworks.
 Understanding the environment, the constraints and operational realities is realizing resliance.
 If it’s not **resilient & obvious**, it’s not done yet.

  **My aim is to unleash human potential**—people are the greatest natural resource.
-I aspire to create products layered with principal instead of rules.
+I aspire to create products layered with principles instead of rules.

 ---